 It’s almost like you’re training your Malamute to be hungry in time for dinner.
 So it’s really important to stick to the same times.

-There is a chance that fussy eating and food refusal is simply down to boredom.
+There is a chance that fussy eating and food refusal are simply down to boredom.

 Admittedly, it’s a little harder to diagnose “boredom”.

-But usually, if it is boredom, food refusal will happen slowly over the course of a few weeks or even months.
+But usually, if it is boredom, food refusal will happen slowly over a few weeks or even months.